wp-plugins/bepro-listings/readme.txt

 	18. On page google map (NEW) - Now all listings have their own google map showing listing location in a tab

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 We have (4) four major categories of addons.
-1) There are **HTML5 media** addons like, **Videos** and **Audio**.
+1) There are **HTML5 media** addons like, **Videos** and **Audio** with flash fallback.
 2) There are customer engagement addons like, contact and favorites.
 3) We create niche market addons like **real estate**.
 4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include:

 	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
-Also link videos from sites like, youtube, vimeo, & dailymotion
+Also link videos from sites like, youtube, vimeo, & dailymotion.
+Uploaded videos are played using HTML5 or fallback to flassh
 	5. Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)
 	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet and also allows other addons to place icons on listings, video, documents, etc
 	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
 	9. Audio - List your podcasts and music on wordpress with this addon.
-We support several file types including wav, wma, mp3 and m4a
+We support several file types including wav, wma, mp3 and m4a.
+Uploaded audio is played using HTML5 or fallback to flassh
 	10. Favorites - Engage your visitors!
 Record theirs likes and dislikes to figure out the most popular listings.
 	11. Authors - Publicize your authors and give their listings more visibility.
 	12. PMPro - Use Paid Membership Pro to charge users to post listings on your website, with this integration.